-The Passenger is a single from Iggy Pop’s album Lust for Life, 1977.
-The song refers to the long journeys of the Rock iguana on the Berlin S-Bahn line.
-The riff is very catchy, simple but in a brilliant way it accompanies you to the chorus, almost like a game, up to that famous “La la la la la la la la.”
+The Passenger is a single from Iggy Pop’s album, Lust for Life, released in 1977.
+The song refers to the long journeys of the rock iguana on the Berlin S-Bahn line.
+The riff is very catchy – simple but brilliant – accompanying you all the way to the chorus, almost like a game, up to that famous “La la la la la la la la.”

-It is precisely in the chorus that Bowie’s figure appears.
-David Bowie, described by Iggy Pop as a friend and a benefactor.
-The voice of Bowie, who’s producer of the entire album, is easily recognizable in the choirs of the song.
-Bowie will always cover a fraternal figure (as a playmate) and a paternal role (besides producing two albums of Iggy Pop, in his difficult moments he also went to meet his parents, to reassure them about the son – they were living in a caravan and Bowie frightened the neighbours with his car and the bodyguards).
+It is in the chorus itself that a new figure appears – David Bowie – described by Iggy Pop as a friend and a benefactor.
+The voice of Bowie, who was the album’s producer, is easily recognisable in the choir sections of the song.
+Bowie cuts a fraternal figure (as a playmate) and a paternal role (besides producing two of Iggy’s albums, he also went to meet his parents when Iggy was suffering, to reassure them about the son – they were living in a caravan and Bowie frightened the neighbours with his car and accompanying bodyguards).

-In the song, Pop describes his usual journey by train, sees the stars come out, so dynamic.
-It’s a surprising journey, yet ordinary.
-Then, the song moves in Bowie’s car.
+In the song, Iggy describes his usual journey by train.
+He sees the stars come out, and everything is dynamic.
+It’s a surprising journey, yet still ordinary.
+Then, the song moves into Bowie’s car.

-On an American tour the two, in addition to being arrested for possession of marijuana, sat on the back seats, listening to cassettes and talking about music.
+On an American tour, the two, in addition to being arrested for possession of marijuana, sat on the back seats, listening to cassettes and talking about music.
 A relationship, Bowie-Pop, of union and mutual understanding.
-Like a real team.
+Like a team.

-As the same Iggy says, The Passenger was also written thinking about the journeys of the two in David’s car, towards infinity.
+Indeed, Iggy says that The Passenger was also written while thinking about the journeys the two took together in David’s car, towards infinity.

 And that chorus, that “la la la la la la la la,” says everything about this life, everything about Pop.
-It is sung lightly but in a decisive way, as this is the real Iggy: a riff of repeated syllables that can mean everything, but that are repeated because this is what he wants.
-Like the friendship with Bowie, like his long journeys, like that night view from behind the glass of a train.
+It is sung lightly but in a decisive way, as this is the real Iggy: a riff of repeated syllables that can mean everything, but that are repeated because this is what he wants – just like with the friendship with Bowie, his long journeys, and that night-time view from behind the glass window of a train.
 What does he also want?
-He want to stray, to embrace his excesses, his nomadic and immense freedom, full and deep, engraved with the feelings he screams in his music.
+He want to stray, to embrace his excesses, his nomadic tendencies and his immense sense of freedom, full and deep, engraved with the feelings he screams out in his music.

-As well as his train journey, which can be always the same and always surprising (the stars come out), Pop is always more excessive, but always himself.
+As well as his train journey, which is always the same yet always surprising (as the stars come out), Pop grows more and more excessive, but always remains himself.

-Iggy Pop’s “la la la la la la la la” is the intentional mystery that makes the artist a disordered but coherent chaos.
-A star of the hard rock.
+Iggy Pop’s “la la la la la la la la” is the intentional mystery that shows the artist to be a disordered but coherent chaos.
+A star of hard rock.